gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 image:
 image_full:
 class:
-summary: Attend our annual results discussion or training.
+summary: More information on our upcoming and previous events
 ---

 ## Evidence Act Workshops